taylordownes/Stock-analysis/README.md

 ### How do the advantages and disadvantages apply to the original VBA script?

-The refactored code was easier to follow especially with the comments showing what each step in the code was doing.
+The refactored code was easier to follow especially with the comments showing the code function for each step.
 It was also easier to debug based on the orderly steps.
 The macro run time in the refactored code was about 1 second faster than the original script with the run times below:

 <img src="https://user-images.githubusercontent.com/84201614/122684395-c7c35b80-d1ca-11eb-8984-a7d177731a83.png" width="415" height="225">